sbartek/unity_rl_continuous_control/report.md

 * adding batch normalization after first layer in both: Actor and Critic Net.
 * We have cliped gradient norm for Critic before updating its weights.
+* NNs with hidden leyers of 128 nodes worked best.

 ## Actor/Critic Architecture